tech-med/medlearnity.com/src/content/blog/how-to-study-for-your-third-year-shelf-exams/index.md

 pubDate: 2020-07-29
 categories:
   - 'shelf-exams'
 description: 'Third year rotations present unique challenges.
-While the first two years of medical school are certainly demanding, they are in some ways a more intensive'
+While the first two years of medical school are certainly demanding, they are in some ways a more intensive.'
 ---

 Third year rotations present unique challenges.
 While the first two years of medical school are certainly demanding, they are in some ways a more intensive extension of your undergraduate experience: go to class, take notes, study really hard, take exams, and then put it all together to ace USMLE Step 1.